Sample Answer

 [u08a2] Unit 8 Assignment 2 Aggregate Planning

-Complete problem 2 on page 511 of your textbook.
-For help on how to complete this problem, see the Solved Problems on pages 504–510.
+Complete problem two on page 511 of your textbook.
+For help completing this problem, see the Solved Problems on pages 504–510.

 Aggregate Planning